 Arguably one of the most used RFID technologies, MIFARE can be found in many transit payment systems, building access controls, and event tickets globally.
-You've probably already used one of the 10 billion MIFARE tags sold without knowing it.
+You've probably already used one of the over 10 billion MIFARE tags sold without knowing it.

 A rising star in the payment processing industry due to it's inclusion in most mobile devices.
 This is the technology behind Apple Pay, Google Pay & Samsung Pay.
 Of course this chip is highly protected on these devices to prevent abuse.

 The prevalance of NFC readers has also lead to it's inclusion in advertising.
 Just like QR codes, NFC tags are now being embedded into posters, event tickets, and other items to allow easy downloading of photos, contact information or maps.

 There are 3 operating modes for NFC.

 Emulation where your phone emulates a NFC tag